Upscairs/MinigameBox/README.md

 anymore (that's quite unlikely) or I don't have any fun or time in doing it anymore.
 I don't see a reason why that would happen in the near future, but I thought it would be fair to let you know ;)

-But let's talk about features:

-For upcoming minigames I have planned:
+But let's talk about features I have planned:
-- TntRun

-And new features are:
 - More options in the edit and queue gui
 - More customizability in guis
+- A pvp toggle
+- Leaderboards
 - The guide mentioned in the introduction